Menachem Mendel Schneerson: Lag BaOmer parade

 Chabad established an annual Lag BaOmer parade at '770', one of the largest celebrations of its kind, where thousands of Jews celebrate the holiday.

 Iran youth immigration

 In 1979, during the Iranian Revolution and Iranian hostage crisis, Schneerson directed arrangements to rescue Jewish youth and teenagers from Iran and bring them to safety in the United States.
-The Iranian government's hostility towards the United States was seen by Schneerson as behavior that could threaten the country's status as an "untouchable" superpower, and that would cause it to try to appease Arab countries, thus "endanger[ing] the security of Israel".
-As a result of Schneerson's efforts, several thousand Iranian children were flown from Iran to the safety of New York.
+Schneerson saw the Iranian government's hostility towards the United States as behavior that could threaten the country's status as an "untouchable" superpower, and that would cause it to try to appease Arab countries, thus "endanger[ing] the security of Israel".
+As a result of Schneerson's efforts, several thousand Iranian Jewish children were flown from Iran to the safety of New York.